amberhunt955/maze-game/README.md

 <!-- FUTURE IMPROVEMENTS -->
 ## Future Improvements

-- Smoother animations - they currently decrease significantly in quality with each round
+- Smoother animations - they currently decrease significantly in quality with each round (which is why I only have 2 rounds at the moment)
 - Different sized mazes for each level
+- Improved user experience - player continues on path until there is a direction choice
 - More features: "rooms" to visit, prizes to collect, and obstacles to avoid
 - Replace player circles with cars